recyclarr/recyclarr/wiki/Configuration-Examples.md

     custom_formats:
       - trash_ids:
+          - 1c7d7b04b15cc53ea61204bebbcc1ee2 # HQ

+      - trash_ids:
-          - 2f22d89048b01681dde8afe203bf2e95 #DTS X
+          - 2f22d89048b01681dde8afe203bf2e95 # DTS X
-          - 3cafb66171b47f226146a0770576870f #TrueHD
+          - 3cafb66171b47f226146a0770576870f # TrueHD
         quality_profiles:
           - name: SD
             reset_unmatched_scores: true
           - name: Ultra-HD
 ```

-Let's say you have three custom formats added to Radarr: "DTS X", "TrueHD", and "DoVi".
-Since only
+Let's say you have three custom formats added to Radarr: "DTS X", "TrueHD", and "HD".
+Since only the
-the first two are listed in the `trash_ids` array, what happens to "DoVi"?
-Since two quality profiles
+first two are listed in the `trash_ids` array, what happens to "HD"?
+Since two quality profiles are
-are specified above, each with a different setting for `reset_unmatched_scores`, the behavior will
+specified above, each with a different setting for `reset_unmatched_scores`, the behavior will be
-be different:
+different:

-- The `SD` profile will always have the score for "DoVi" set to zero (`0`).
+- The `SD` quality profile will always have the score for "HD" set to zero (`0`).
-- The `Ultra-HD` profile's score for "DoVi" will never be altered.
+- The `Ultra-HD` quality profile's score for "HD" will never be altered.

 The `reset_unmatched_scores` setting basically determines how scores are handled for custom formats
 that exist in Radarr but are not in the list of `trash_ids` in config.
-As shown in the example above,
+As shown in the example
-you set it to `true` which results in unmatched scores being set to `0`, or you can set it to
+above, you set it to `true` which results in unmatched scores being set to `0`, or you can set it to
 `false` (or leave it omitted) in which case Recyclarr will not alter the value.

 Which one should you use?
 That depends on how much control you want Recyclarr to have.
 If you use